I don’t know where to start, help me !¶

 How to “backup my wallet” ?¶

-As a Bitcoin user, one may be familiar with a file or a seed (or some mnemonics) from which it can recover all its funds.
+In summary: as a Bitcoin user, one may be familiar with a file or a seed (or some mnemonics) from which it can recover all its funds.

 C-lightning has an internal bitcoin wallet, which you can use to make “on-chain”